-The 3GPP and IETF are currently working towards the definition and specification of much richer solutions which aim at enabling true flow mobility.
+The 3GPP and IETF are currently working towards the definition and specification of a much richer solution which aims at enabling true flow mobility.
 Flow mobility refers to the movement of selected flows from one access technology to another, minimizing the impact on the users' QoE.
-Solutions for both Dual Stack Mobile IP (DSMIP) [1] and PMIPv6 are being explored, but here we focus on flow mobility extensions for PMIPv6, as this protocol does not require to install and configure a mobility stack on the user's terminal, and allows for a better mobility control by the network.
+Solutions for both Dual Stack Mobile IP (DSMIP) [6] and PMIPv6 are being explored, but we focus in this paper on flow mobility extensions for PMIPv6, as it does not require to install and configure a mobility stack on the user's terminal, and allows for a better mobility control on the network.